BiteDasher/skuf/README.md

 - If you enter something incorrectly while entering SMB address, user credentials, etc. at [step 1](#Step-1-Loading-kernel-and-initramfs-from-SMB-server) and fall into the interactive shell, write `reboot -f`.
 No, **you cannot restart the script**.
 Train your attention.

+- If the client computer has `UEFI`, you can install `SKUF` on a `FAT32 EFI` partition so you don't have to use a USB flash drive/CD/DVD.
+To do this, mount `skuflinux-smth.iso` somewhere (like /mnt), then copy `/mnt/skuf/boot/x86_64/vmlinuz-linux` and `/mnt/skuf/boot/x86_64/initramfs-linux.img` to `FAT32 EFI` partition and execute `efibootmgr -c -d /dev/sdX -p Y -u 'initrd=\initramfs-linux.img' -l '\vmlinuz-linux' -L 'SKUF'` where /dev/sdX is the target disk and Y is the target `FAT32 EFI` partition number.

 ## Demonstration

 https://github.com/BiteDasher/skuf/assets/48867887/79a5b40d-7a48-4046-a857-aa300a57e137